Goan Shrimp Curry Recipe (Goan Prawn Curry)

 Storage Suggestions

 Goan shrimp curry can be refrigerated in an airtight container for 3-4 days.
+The flavor actually improves overnight as the spices continue to develop.
 Reheat well in a pan or microwave before serving.
 If the curry has thickened after refrigeration, add some hot water while reheating.

 Other Shrimp Recipes We Recommend